Global19-atlassian-net/solana-learning-content/README.md

 * [Examples](https://docs.solana.com/apps/hello-world)
 * [Overview](https://docs.solana.com/cluster/overview)

-## Video Production Guidelines

-Please submit your videos in a H.264 .mp4 file at or above HD resolution (1920x1080).

 ### More content

-Don’t choose between scale, security, and decentralization.
-Solana has solved the trilemma for you.
+Solana has solved the blockchain trilemma.
 Check out our tech stack below to learn how we did it:

 * [Proof of History (PoH)](https://medium.com/solana-labs/proof-of-history-a-clock-for-blockchain-cf47a61a9274) - A clock before consensus
 * [Tower BFT](https://medium.com/solana-labs/tower-bft-solanas-high-performance-implementation-of-pbft-464725911e79) - A PoH-optimized version of PBFT